TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          Converts case

-         Uses "renderCharset" for the operation.
+         Uses "UTF-8" for the operation.

 .. _stdwrap-bytes: